danpalmer/danpalmer.me/posts/2021-09-11-implicit-hiring-criteria.md

 enough detail?

 Another example of this may be culture fit.
-Many companies assess for this badly, and introduce bias into their process, but when this is done well, it can result in a team that is diverse on most axes, but has a shared set of values.
+Many companies assess for this badly and introduce bias into their process, but when this is done well it can result in a team that is diverse on most axes, but has a shared set of agreed upon values.

 - Does the team value collaboration, or value individuals going deep on topics by themselves?